thedarkwriter/courseware-lms-content/courses/published/get_hiera_5.md

 </pre>

 The best way to understand `hiera_array()` is to just dig in and try it out.
-It's pretty easy to test by using the command line `hiera` tool, just use the `-a` argument.
-For example to see what packages are installed on Bob's dev machine you would use this command:
+It's easy to test by using the command line `hiera` tool with the `-a` argument.
+For example to see what packages are installed on Bob's dev machine, you would use this command:
 <pre>
 hiera -a package_list environment=development certname=bob.puppetlabs.vm.yaml
 </pre>